jinguohuang/AdmixtureMapping/README.md

 # Admixture Mapping Project

-## Here is the pipline for the admxiture mapping analysis.
+## Here is the pipeline for the admxiture mapping analysis.